google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/weight.markdown

 ![Estimated data cost (in 20 countries) of loading the amazon.com homepage](images/what-does-my-site-cost.png)

-However, this doesn't take into account affordability relative to income.
-This chart from [blog.jana.com](https://blog.jana.com/2015/05/21/the-data-trap-affordable-smartphones-expensive-data/) shows the cost of data.
+Bare in mind that this doesn't take into account affordability relative to income.
+The following chart from [blog.jana.com](https://blog.jana.com/2015/05/21/the-data-trap-affordable-smartphones-expensive-data/) shows the cost of data.

 ![Comparative data for relative data cost in India, Indonesia and Brazil](images/relative-data-cost-india-indonesia-brazil.png)